 The best shelter for tornadoes is underground shelters; if your tornadoes are from the range 1-5 EFS (Tornadoes are usually within this range).

-One important thing that we need to keep in mind is that whether the area you live in is exposed to floods or not.
+One important thing that we need to keep in mind is whether the area you live in is exposed to floods or not.

 If yes, then you do not have much of choice on building an above ground or underground shelter.